Skip to main content

 Mites in diapause (%)

-Mite population recovery following control
+Mite population following control

 Relative population size from time of control